segmentio/segment-docs/src/connections/destinations/destination-filters.md

 > info ""
 > Destination Filters are only available to Business Tier customers.

-### Destination filtering limitations
+### Limitations

 Keep the following limitations in mind when you use Destination Filters:

 - Segment applies Destination Filters one at a time in the order that they appear in your workspace.
 - Destination Filters can only be applied to cloud-mode (server-side) streaming destinations.
-Device-mode destinations aren't supported.
+- Device-mode destinations aren't supported.
 - You can't apply Destination Filters to Warehouses or S3 destinations.
 - Each filter can only apply to one source-destination pair.